jennifertrin/OnboardNFTAlgorand/README.md

 #### Activity 4: DApp Partnerships

 NFT Space will airdrop the bootcamp-curated NFTs to new and existing users of partner dapps who do a specific NFT-related task.
 Promotions of high-quality dapps built on Algorand will showcase how exciting and easy-to-use the Algorand chain is, and generate awareness of NFT Space through existing users of other dapps.
+NFT Space benefits from cross-marketing with already established players in the space.

 In each example, the partner dapp users must be an existing user or become a user on NFT Space during the promotion period to collect the airdrop.